SummayaSiddiqui/golf_club_tournament_membership_api/README.md

 ## Additional Configuration

-  - **Database Initialization**:
+**Database Initialization**:
-  - Place your SQL initialization script in the project root as `init.sql`.
+  - The `init.sql` file is included in the repository and will be automatically cloned along with the project.
-  - This script will automatically execute when the MySQL container starts.
+  - This script will execute automatically when the MySQL container starts, ensuring the database is populated with initial data.

-  - **Customizing Ports**:
+**Customizing Ports**:
   - Update the ports in `docker-compose.yml` if needed:
     ```
       ports: